 Understanding what each side can do if there’s no deal is central to gauging how much relative power, or leverage, you have in the negotiation…

-The Omega’s alternatives include simply refusing us; losing us as customers; perhaps losing others as well; relying on other customers to show up when the current occupants leave.
+The Omega’s alternatives include simply refusing us; losing us as customers, perhaps losing others as well; and relying on other customers to show up when the current occupants leave.
 A lot depends on how busy things are in the city and at the hotel this weekend, which may deserve some further research.

 Learn more: Basics of Distributive Negotiation